duckietown/book-devmanual-lx/src/consume/04-instructions-how-to-set-up-duckietown-lx-code-editor.md

 Url to access your VSCode editor in the browser.
 ```

-The first thing you will see is the README document, which should contain the learning objectives for the LX.
+The initial view displays the README document, which contains the learning objectives for the LX.

 ```{figure} ../_images/consume/code-editor.png
 :name: code_editor_2